 Saul Bass, the famous graphic artist designed the opening ALIEN hieroglyphic titles.
 He was not credited.

-Harry Dean Stanton's first words to Ridley Scott during his audition were "I don't like sci fi or monster movies."
-Scott was amused and convinced Stanton to take the role after reassuring him that the film would actually be a thriller more akin to Ten Little Indians.
+Harry Dean Stanton's first words to Ridley Scott during his audition were, "I don't like science fiction or monster movies."
+Scott was amused, and convinced Stanton to take the role, after reassuring him that the film would actually be a thriller more akin to Ten Little Indians.

-Up until 2012, all the androids in the franchise had been named in alphabetical order: Ash in this film, Bishop in Aliens (1986) and Alien 3 (1992), Call in Alien: Resurrection (1997), and David in Prometheus (2012).
-This trend seems to have come to an end as the new android character in Alien: Covenant (2017) (2017) is called Walter.
-In this new film, however, David is still to be a main character, and both him and Walter are portrayed by Michael Fassbender.
+Up until 2012, all the androids in the franchise had been named in alphabetical order: Ash in this film, Bishop in Aliens (1986) and Alien 3 (1992), Call in Alien Resurrection (1997), and David in Prometheus (2012).
+This trend seems to have come to an end as the new android character in Alien: Covenant (2017) is called Walter.
+In this new film, however, David is still to be a main character, and both he and Walter are portrayed by Michael Fassbender.

 Included among the "1001 Movies You Must See Before You Die", edited by Steven Schneider.

-Many of the non-English versions of the film's title translate as something similar to "Alien: The 8th Passenger."
+Many of the non-English versions of the film's title translate as something similar to "Alien: The Eighth Passenger".